mhx/dwarfs/README.md

 6 core CPU with 64 GiB of RAM.
 The system was mostly idle during all of the tests.

-The source directory contained 1139 different Perl installations from 284 distinct releases, a total of 47.65 GiB of data in 1927501 files and 330733 directories.
+The source directory contained **1139 different Perl installations** from 284 distinct releases, a total of 47.65 GiB of data in 1,927,501 files and 330,733 directories.
 The source directory was freshly unpacked from a tar archive to a 850 EVO 1TB SSD, so most of its contents were likely cached.

-I'm using the same compression type and level with SquashFS that is the default setting for DwarFS:
+I'm using the same compression type and compression level for SquashFS that is the default setting for DwarFS:

     $ time mksquashfs install perl-install.squashfs -comp zstd -Xcompression-level 22
     Parallel mksquashfs: Using 12 processors